kvntynito/P1-3-incident-investigation-casefiles/README.md

 - `timeline.md` — timestamps and sequence of events
 - `iocs.md` — artifacts such as users, hosts, IPs, and hashes, sanitized as needed
 - `queries.md` — Splunk SPL, Elastic queries, Wazuh pivots, or other search logic used
-- `screenshots/` — redacted evidence
+- `screenshots.md` or `screenshots/` — redacted evidence references

 ---